 Tranquil life in Lan Ha Bay

 Thanks to the primitive magnificence and less-crowded attractions, Lan Ha Bay has gradually gained popularity in recent years.
 Just 30 minutes by boat from Cat Ba Island, you’ll be indulged in the colorful coral reef and the calm sea among the breath-taking landscapes of Lan Ha Bay.
 Among three bays in Halong Bay, Lan Ha Bay is considered to have the best water quality for diving and good conditions for rock-climbing.
-Here, lots of lagoon and caves haven’t been discovered yet.
+Here, lots of lagoons and caves haven’t been discovered yet.
 Cruising to Lan Ha Bay, you can visit many caves resting on the beach, such as Tung Gau Cave, Monkey Island (Cat Dua Island).

 Kayaking in Lan Ha Bay